Masters of Physician Assistant Studies Financial Aid

 Important Considerations

-The above sample costs assume that you are living away from your parents.
-Students living with relatives (other than spouse or children) could have a slightly lower cost of attendance with reduced room and board.
+The above sample cost of attendance represents the maximum allowable amount of all funding a student may receive, including scholarships, grants, and loans.
 Possible additions can be made for childcare expenses and the one-time purchase or lease of a computer.
 Contact the RRCC Financial Aid Office if these expenses apply to you.

-When borrowing loans, we recommend that you consider the Federal Direct Unsubsidized Loan first before the Federal Grad PLUS or Alternative/Private loans, since it offers a lower origination fee and interest rate, flexible repayment options, and does not require a credit check.
-The Federal Grad PLUS and/or Alternative/Private loans require a credit check and may require a co-signor.
-The Federal Grad PLUS Loan has a higher origination fee and both the Federal Grad PLUS and Alternative/Private loans generally have higher interest rates.
+When borrowing loans, we recommend that you consider the Federal Direct Unsubsidized Loan first before the Federal Graduate PLUS or alternative/private loans, since it offers a lower origination fee and interest rate, flexible repayment options, and does not require a credit check.
+The Federal Graduate PLUS and/or alternative/private loans require a credit check and may require a co-signor.
+The Federal Graduate PLUS Loan has a higher origination fee and both the Federal Graduate PLUS and alternative/private loans generally have higher interest rates.

-*** The Federal Grad PLUS or Alternative/Private loans may be requested in amounts to cover the gap, up to your total cost of attendance, after grants, scholarships, and the Federal Unsubsidized loan have been applied.
+*** The Federal Graduate PLUS or alternative/private loans may be requested in amounts up to your total cost of attendance after grants, scholarships, and the Federal Direct Graduate Unsubsidized loan have been applied.

 Disbursement of financial aid funds into student accounts occurs approximately 3 weeks after the start of each semester.
 This disbursement either pays the tuition and fees bill in full, or in part, depending on the amount of aid available.
 RRCC uses the BankMobile system to issue refunds of remaining financial aid to students.
 It will be close to a month after classes start before your account at the college is paid, and you receive the remaining funds.
 For this reason, you should plan to have other resources available at the beginning of the program to pay living expenses through September.
 Going forward through the program, fall financial aid funds must be budgeted to cover living expenses through February, when spring aid is paid, and spring financial aid must be budgeted to cover living expenses through June, when summer aid is paid.